DeveloperTinoco/api_docs/index.md

 | TU | Last business day of each month |
 | TTO | Last business day of each month |

+To ensure data availability, the earliest time you can reliably pull data for each release is __6 PM EST__ on the respective publication day.

+This schedule applies uniformly across all months, with business days excluding weekends and federal holidays.

 ## Endpoints

 There are currently 7 different endpoints for testing in our v1 API.